 Java will throw an exception if a thread cannot be created or a task cannot be added to a thread pool under its default policies.
 The java.lang.OutOfMemoryError exception occurs when the system lacks the resources to create a new thread.
 The Java RejectedExecutionException exception is thrown when the addition of a task exceeds the capacity of the queue of the ThreadPoolExecutor.
 A try/catch block can be used to ensure that if such an exception is encountered, then threads or other concurrent entities can be gracefully shut down and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.

+If a user-definable tasking policy is in place, submission of a task that exceeds the queue capacity can result in any behaviour specified in the policy, including exception, silent omission to create the task, cancellation of some other queued task, or synchronous execution of the task on the caller stack.

+The result of a submitted task can be obtained by the use of a future after completion of the task.

 A thread that has visibility to another thread object t1 can test t1.isAlive() to determine if the thread has been started and has not terminated yet.
 Similarly, queries are provided to determine the state of futures and tasks respectively.